mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

 Notice how larger indices far apart cost more per-index than the non-relative encoding (12 bits per index).
 This _seems_ bad but is it really?
-Even if you hit the 'worst case' (objects indices spaced apart by exactly +126 apart) how many of these can you actually fit into an array 4000 large?
+Even if you hit the 'worst case' (objects indices spaced apart by exactly +126 apart) how many of these can you actually fit into an array of size 4000?
 Just 32.
 No worries!

 ## Protocol IDs, CRC32 and Serialization Checks